 When talking to people, you want to demonstrate that you are a serious person when it comes to important subjects.
 However, you can also show how you enjoy life and have a good time.
 Depending on the context you are in, and who you’re talking to, make sure your conversation is not too serious and dry.
 Do not give the impression that you can’t have fun – but don’t be too silly and fun.

 You want to be taken seriously too, and give the impression that people can “get something” or learn something from talking to you.
 Someone who is 100% serious can seem boring – someone who’s 100% silly cannot be relied upon.
 Balancing fun talk and serious talk is a vital conversational skill.

 Establishing points of commonality and similarity

-You have to actually say what you feel you have in common or where you paths are similar.
+You have to actually say what you feel you have in common or where your paths are similar.
 You should mention experiences you share: from the mundane “Oh yeah!
 It was a real pain to find a parking space for me too” to the specific: “What?
-You do yoga on the beach Saturday at 10am?
+You do yoga on the beach Saturday at 10 am?
 How come I’ve never seen you – I go every Saturday morning around 10 too!”

 Encourage others to open up

-A vital conversational skill is the capacity to accept and tolerate a variety of point of views.
+A vital conversational skill is the capacity to accept and tolerate a variety of points of view.
 You give the impression that any subject can be seen from different perspectives and people have varied interpretations.
 If you can’t prove this then people will think you are one-dimensional.

 You are someone who can only understand a personal point of view and are closed to others’ opinions.
 If they feel you won’t tolerate any of their unique opinions – and won’t open up – they may think you to be judgemental.